Teenager kills 2 police officers in attack on Turkish police station

 Elban said the assailant had no previous criminal record.
 He lived on the same street as the police station and used a pump-action shotgun belonging to his father during the assault, Elban said.

 Bystanders can be heard yelling “Take his weapon!” and “Call an ambulance!”
-Moments later, the suspect reaches into a backpack and throws an object, prompting panicked shouts of “Bomb!” and “Shoot him, brother, shoot him!” from the crowd.
+Moments later, the suspect reached into a backpack and threw an object, prompting panicked shouts of “Bomb!” and “Shoot him, brother, shoot him!” from the crowd.

 The assailant first shot and killed a police officer who was standing guard in front of the station.
 The second victim was a police chief inspector who was killed in an ensuing clash, Elban said.